smallmultiples/postie/README.md

 Postie is intended to work in cross-domain, cross-frame communications, but there's no reason you can't use it for same-domain frame communication!

+**IMPORTANT**

+If you're trying to do cross-frame communication, it is necessary for the frame you're trying to postMessage *to* to support CORS.
+It doesn't matter if it's a parent or child frame.

 Installation
 ------------